 any relevant approved Affordable Housing Phase Scheme.

-Within a reasonable time period of receipt of a written request thereof the Owner shall pay to the District Council the District Council’s reasonable and proper costs incurred in reviewing and approving the Late Stage Review.
+Within 5 Working Days (or such longer period as may be agreed in writing between the District Council and the Owner) of receipt of a written request thereof the Owner shall pay to the District Council the District Council’s reasonable and proper costs incurred in reviewing and approving the Late Stage Review.

 Delivery of Additional Affordable Housing Dwellings

-The Owner will provide all Additional Affordable Housing Dwellings in accordance with the timing for delivering those Additional Affordable Housing Dwellings as identified in the relevant Late Stage Review
+The Owner will provide all Additional Affordable Housing Dwellings in accordance with the timing for delivering those Additional Affordable Housing Dwellings as identified in the relevant Mid Stage Review or Late Stage Review.

+The Owner and the District Council agree that paragraphs 3, 4, 5, 6 and 7 of Part 1 of this Seventh Schedule shall apply mutatis mutandis to all Additional Affordable Housing Dwellings.

 Affordable Housing Maximum Provision